MazenA14/unilink/README.md

 - Apply smart fetching, fetch grades & attendance on loading dashboard (See if something else needs smart fetching)
 - Make notification cached and fetch on loading dashboard, on fetching don't remove the old notifications

-- When i click twice on a season in the previous grades screen it removes the courses and says 'No courses found for this season'
 - Previous grades page is broken
 - Make links in notifications be clickable and text be copyable
 - Adjust Colouring of transcript semester gpa